trekforever/Front-end-Developer-Interview-Questions/README.md

 ```
 * Describe a strategy for memoization (avoiding calculation repetition) in JavaScript.
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+  * **Answer**: It is used as an if-else expression.
+Ternary is composed of three items, that's because there are only 3 items in the expression. [conditional expression] ? [if expression is true] : [if expression is false]
 * What is the arity of a function?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
   * **Answer**: It catches some common coding bloopers, throwing exceptions and It prevents, or throws errors, when relatively "unsafe" actions are taken.